openssl/openssl/INSTALL.md

 This flag is optional and if not provided then `GNV$LIBZSHR`, `GNV$LIBZSHR32` or `GNV$LIBZSHR64` is used by default depending on the pointer size chosen.

+### with-zstd-include

+    --with-zstd-include=DIR

+The directory for the location of the zstd include file.
+This option is only necessary if [zstd](#zstd) is used and the include file is not already on the system include path.

+Note that the Linux kernel source contains a *zstd.h* file that is not compatible with the 1.4.x zstd distribution.

+### with-zstd-lib

+    --with-zstd-lib=LIB

+**On Unix**: this is the directory containing the zstd library.
+If not provided the system library path will be used.

+**On Windows:** this is the filename of the zstd library (with or without a path).
+This flag must be provided if the [zstd-dynamic](#zstd-dynamic) option is not also used.
+If `zstd-dynamic` is used then this flag is optional and defaults to `LIBZSTD` if not provided.

 Seeding the Random Generator
 ----------------------------